Chelsea Manning Thanks Obama For Commutation

 “Chelsea Manning has served a tough prison sentence.
 The notion that the average person who was thinking about disclosing vital classified information would think that it goes unpunished — I don’t think would get that impression from the sentence that Chelsea Manning has served.”

 Obama’s decision was met with sharp criticism from some Republicans and the Intelligence community.
-Obama’s own Secretary of defense, Ashton Carter, spoke with CNN saying that despite him being against the decision, the president used his executive power to make the decision.
+Obama’s own Secretary of defense, Ashton Carter, spoke with CNN, saying that despite him being against the decision, the president used his executive power to make the decision.

 “All I’ll say about the Manning case is I did not support the direction the President went.
 But he’s made his decision.
 That was not my recommendation.”